amorist/awesome/README.md

 - [Method-Draw](https://github.com/methodofaction/Method-Draw) - Method Draw, the SVG Editor for Method of Action
 - [shapez.io](https://github.com/tobspr/shapez.io) - shapez.io is an open source base building game inspired by factorio!
 Available on web & desktop
 - [kugimiya-rainbow-fart](https://github.com/zthxxx/kugimiya-rainbow-fart) - 傲 娇 钉 宫，鞭 写 鞭 骂  -  钉宫理惠 vscode-rainbow-fart 扩展语音包
+- [vscode-rainbow-fart](https://github.com/SaekiRaku/vscode-rainbow-fart) - 一个在你编程时疯狂称赞你的 VSCode 扩展插件 | An VSCode extension that keeps giving you compliment while you are coding, it will checks the keywords of code to play suitable sounds.
 - [mind-elixir-core](https://github.com/ssshooter/mind-elixir-core) - Mind elixir is a free open source mind map core
 - [supabase](https://github.com/supabase/supabase) - Website, docs, and client libraries.
 Follow to stay updated about our public Beta.
 - [carbon-components-react](https://github.com/carbon-design-system/carbon-components-react) - React components for the Carbon Design System